Rachel DiResto

 - Baton Rouge Complete Streets Citizens’ Advisory Committee

-- Complete Streets Statewide Advisory Committee
+- Complete Streets Statewide Advisory Committee (Former Member)

 - St. Aloysius Church